 So, my savings goal for 2021 is to save 1000 (real smackeroos, not pixel money) that just sits in my bank account with nowhere to go.
 I want to make sure that I secure it away and just let it sit there.
 Yes, I know that the best thing to do with your savings isn’t to just let it sit there, but this is a small amount and I desperately need the practice.

-I think I’ll save this money in cash, put a jar where I can see it (with the savings tracker nearby) to motivate me, and move the money to a savings account at the end of the year.
+I think I’ll save this money in cash, put a jar where I can see it to motivate me, and move the money to a savings account at the end of the year.

 My income goals for 2021